dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 Model Applications, Convection Allowing Models and click on `Grid-Stat: Brightness Temperature Distance Maps <https://metplus.readthedocs.io/en/latest/generated/model_applications/convection_allowing_models/GridStat_fcstFV3_obsGOES_BrightnessTempDmap.html>`_.

-Looking at the information, we see that this Use Case runs Grid-Stat to create distance maps on the FV3 Model ensemble members compared to GOES brightness temperature data (*Scroll down to METplus Workflow*).
+Looking at the information, we see that this Use Case runs grid_stast to create distance maps on the FV3 Model ensemble members compared to GOES brightness temperature data (*Scroll down to METplus Workflow*).
 It is set up to run two ensemble members, onemodel initialization time, and two forecast lead times.